photo © Louise Shapcott

 The tree-lined walkway, Vico Murri, leads to the castle gate known as Porta Rione.
 The castle is situated in the highest part of the medieval town.
 It was built by the Counts of Aquino in the 11th century.
 The gateway leads into Piazza Rione.

-The Historic Centre of Picinisco
+A Photo Tour of The Historic Centre of Picinisco

 The central narrow street is called Via Maggiore.
 As you walk along the cobbled alleys within the historic centre, there is something of interest around every corner.